 - Chi non muore si rivede!

-Informal Ways Italian Greetings To Use With Your Italian Friends
+Informal Italian Greetings To Use With Your Italian Friends

-In this section, we’ll see a couple of casual Italian greetings to say hi to friends and family.
+In this section, we’ll see a couple of casual salutations in Italian to say hi to friends and family.

 All of the following can be considered variations of the English “Hey”.